Argentina Global Business Entities Guide Germany Limited Liability Company

 Share cancellation (redemption) is possible if shares are fully paid up.

-Share repurchase is possible if shares are fully paid up; and the company can set aside a reserve for own shares (in the amount of the price for the repayment) without affecting the statutory share capital.
-Share capital can be reduced by formal proceedings (in general notarized shareholders’ resolution, registration with the Commercial Register and an one-year-waiting period required).
+Share repurchase is possible if shares are fully paid up; and the company can set aside a reserve for own shares (in the amount of the repurchase price) without affecting the statutory share capital.
+Share capital can be reduced by formal proceedings (such as by way of a notarized shareholders’ resolution, registration with the Commercial Register and subject to a one-year-waiting period required).

 Any requirements with respect to distributions to shareholders?